PowerShell/ProjectMercury/README.md

 Welcome to the **AI Shell** repository!
 AI Shell is a CLI tool that brings the power of artificial intelligence directly to your command line!
-Designed to help you get command assistance from various AI assistants, AIShell is a versatile tool to help you become more productive in the command line.
+Designed to help you get command assistance from various AI assistants, AI Shell is a versatile tool to help you become more productive in the command line.
 We call these various AI asssitant providers _agents_.
 You can use agents to interact with different generative AI models or other AI/ML/assistant providers in a conversational manner.
 This repo contains the code of the AI Shell engine, agents and details on how to create your own agent.